dustinlyons/nixos-config/README.md

 - **Emacs Literate Configuration**: [Large Emacs literate configuration](https://github.com/dustinlyons/nixos-config/blob/main/shared/config/emacs/config.org) to explore (if that's your thing)
 - **Simplicity and Readability**: Optimized for simplicity and readability in all cases, not small files everywhere
 - **Idiomatic**: CI runs the [statix](https://github.com/NerdyPepper/statix) linter on every commit

+## Disclaimer
+Installing Nix on MacOS will create an entirely separate volume.
+It will likely exceed many gigabytes in size.
+Please just turn back now if this doesn't sit well with you.
+> [!NOTE]
+> Don't worry; you can always [uninstall](https://github.com/DeterminateSystems/nix-installer#uninstalling) it later.

 ## Videos
 ### MacOS